ampzord/FEUP-LCOM/README.md

 # LCOM-FEUP
-Repository for LCOM labs and project.
+Repository for Computer Laboratory class @ FEUP.

 In this class we used Minix operating system using a Virtual Box where we handled several PC modules such as:
   - PC's timer/counter